Leaving ADDIE for SAM

 Minimize Upfront Analysis

-Working with sketches and prototypes and repeatedly asking the question, “Why shouldn’t we do this?, often leads to a bit of research, data collection, and analysis.
+Working with sketches and prototypes and repeatedly asking the question, “Why shouldn’t we do this? often leads to a bit of research, data collection, and analysis.
 The particular benefit is the research is directed to answer questions of particular relevance to the designs being contemplated.
-While lesser focused research can be an almost endless undertaking, research in SAM is focused, faster, and more productive than a broad analysis undertaking.
+While less focused research can be an almost endless undertaking, research in SAM is focused, faster, and more productive than a broad analysis undertaking.

 Assemble a Mixed Team